learn-co-curriculum/phase-3-oxford-comma/README.md

 ["a", "b", "c"].join
   => "abc"
 ```
-But calling `.join` on the same string and giving it an argument of a `" :-) "` ("smiley face") will place an occurrence of that string between each letter:
+But calling `.join` on the same array and giving it an argument of a `" :-) "` ("smiley face") will place an occurrence of that string, (i.e. the smiley face) between each letter:

 ```ruby
 ["a", "b", "c"].join(" :-) ")